 Testing your app on Windows might reveal issues that you don't encounter on mobile devices.
 To get started with testing your app on Windows, follow Microsoft's Test and debug guide.
 If you need help solving a specific issue, try looking it up in the Troubleshooting Index for Windows.

 You can also use the Appstore's Live App Testing (LAT) to test your app.
-Before you get started with LAT, the Amazon Appstore must enable your app to target Windows devices.
-To do this, Contact the Appstore and include your App ID in the request.
-Next, follow the steps in Get Started with Live App Testing.
+Follow the steps in Get Started with Live App Testing.

 For more information on how to get your app ready for Windows, see the following pages.

 - Windows Compatibility Guide

 - Troubleshooting Index for Windows

 - Amazon Appstore on Windows 11 blogs